-Summertime means days outside in the sun, playing sports, spending time with friends, and splashing in the pool.
+Summertime means days outside in the sun, playing sports, spending time with friends, and splashing in the pool or one of Coppell Texas’ beautiful waterways.
 Swimming is excellent for early childhood development, as it builds fitness, skills, and friendships.
 It’s also incredibly important to establish safe water practices in kids at a young age, so that they know how to protect themselves and look out for others.
 Even toddlers should be taught water safety.
 Luckily, there is plenty of good advice on this subject as well as spots to take your kids for swimming classes.

 At Crème de la Crème in Coppell, Texas, we have a splash pad and water park and understand the importance of early childhood swimming and water safety.
 That’s why we emphasize supervision for younger children in particular, and encourage learning safe water practices early on.
 We hope this article helps you prepare for the summer and enjoy safe days at the pool!

 As parents, some of the top safety tips include supervising your kids while they swim, knowing CPR and first aid, and enrolling your children in swimming classes.
 It’s your responsibility to keep your kids safe while also teaching them to make good decisions around pools so they can also look out for themselves.

 If you’re at a public pool, lake, ocean, or just hosting the kids at your backyard pool, there should always be at least one adult that’s acting as the lifeguard.
 This person shouldn’t have any distractions (such as books or phones) while they are in charge.
 It’s essential that they’re super vigilant, especially as water games can get rowdy and tiring.

 Establish ground rules for swimming, including no pushing, running, or shoving.
 If you’re in a larger water body such as a lake or ocean, enforce life jacket wearing.
 It’s also best that the adults participate to teach good practices going forward.